epics-base/ci-scripts/appveyor/README.md

 ## Features

+ - One parallel runner (all builds are sequential)
- - Use different compilers (Visual Studio, MinGW)
+ - Use different compilers (Visual Studio, gcc/MinGW)
- - Use different VS versions (2008, 2010, 2012, 2013, 2015, 2017, 2019)
+ - Use different Visual Studio versions: \
+   2008, 2010, 2012, 2013, 2015, 2017, 2019
  - Compile for Windows 32bit and 64bit
- - Create static libraries or DLLs (plus the matching executables)
- - Create optimized or debug builds
+ - No useful caching available.

 ## How to Use these Scripts